-Each year, KIPP will partner with the Sheryl Sandberg & Dave Goldberg Family Foundation to select 15 KIPP graduates to join the scholarship program as Goldberg Scholars.
+In partnership with the Sandberg Goldberg Bernthal Family Foundation, KIPP will select 15 KIPP graduates each year to join the scholarship program as Goldberg Scholars.

 Goldberg Scholars will receive:

-- A stipend for critical expenses outside of tuition that are necessary for a successful college career
+- Stipends for critical expenses outside of tuition and room & board that are necessary for a successful college career.

-- An invitation to attend a leadership day to build skills and connect with other Goldberg Scholars, mentors, and industry influencers
+- An invitation to attend a leadership weekend to engage in professional development, build skills, and connect with other Goldberg Scholars, mentors, and industry influencers.

 About Dave Goldberg